Saheed Rendo Majhi Medical College and Hospital

 Government Medical College and Hospital, Bhawanipatna (also known as Kalahandi Medical College), now renamed as Saheed Rendo Majhi Medical College and Hospital is a government medical college and hospital Bhawanipatna in Kalahandi district, Odisha.
 The college offers Bachelor of Medicine and Surgery (MBBS) and associated degrees.

 Courses

-Government Medical College and Hospital, Bhawanipatna undertakes education and training of 100 students MBBS courses.
+SRMMCH, Bhawanipatna undertakes education and training of 100 students MBBS courses.

 Affiliated

 The college is affiliated with Odisha University of Health Sciences and is recognized by the National Medical Commission.